GarvynY/k8s-project/README.md

 # COMP_team_43 Project Deployment
 + This readme file is used to help you deploy our Project.
++ This is a group project and I am responsible for system architecture design and backend development

 ## Getting well prepared